AnsariAbdullah/codewars-solution/trash/readme.md

 This is a trash file.
 Add maps and set in JS.
 Not sure if this should go in global readme.
 Also add looping of `for of` and `for in`.

 Add things carefully to the code.
-Adding other details along with their description
+Adding other details along with their description.